M66B/NetGuard/FAQ.md

 As a workaround you can use the export/import function to apply specific settings in specific circumstances.

 <a name="FAQ34"></a>
-**(34) Can you add the condition 'when on foreground'?**
+**(34) Can you add a condition 'when on foreground' or 'when active'?**

-Recent Android versions do not allow an application to query if other applications are in the foreground or background without holding an [additional privacy violating permission](https://developer.android.com/reference/android/Manifest.permission.html#PACKAGE_USAGE_STATS) and at the expense of extra battery usage (because periodic polling is required) anymore, so this cannot be added without significant disadvantages.
+Recent Android versions do not allow an application to query if other applications are in the foreground/background or active/inactive without holding an [additional privacy violating permission](https://developer.android.com/reference/android/Manifest.permission.html#PACKAGE_USAGE_STATS) and at the expense of extra battery usage (because periodic polling is required) anymore, so this cannot be added without significant disadvantages.